eugene-babichenko/eugene-babichenko.github.io/toolbox.md

 * [Portainer](https://portainer.io).
 Just the best UI for Docker so far.
 Helps you manage containers, images, volumes and networks.
 Works pretty fast even though the UI is web-based.
+* [SmartGit](https://www.syntevo.com/smartgit/).
+The Git GUI client that works best for me (especially when resolving merge conflicts).
+It may look dated but definitely deserves some attention.

 ## zsh